Phala-Network/polkadot-scripts/README.md

 ## `watch_and_topup`

 Watch the balances of given list of accounts and topup them if they are below the threshold.

+Add a comma between accounts in the watch list.

 ```bash
 SCRIPT_NAME=watch_and_topup \